Integrative agnosia: Case study 1

 A case study on a patient named H.J.A. is discussed and analyzed by M. Jane Riddoch and Glyn W Humphreys.
-Because this case study is done specifically on the symptoms of one person diagnosed with integrative agnosia, generalizations cannot be made directly from the results and conclusions about the disease as a whole about those who are also diagnosed with this disease.
+Because this case study is done specifically on the experiences of one person diagnosed with integrative agnosia, generalizations about the condition as a whole or the individuals with it cannot be made based these results alone.

-Like many people who are diagnosed with integrative agnosia, H.J.A. was diagnosed with this disease after suffering a stroke during a surgical procedure in an operating room.
+Like many people who are diagnosed with integrative agnosia, H.J.A. was diagnosed after suffering a stroke during a surgical procedure in an operating room.
 The patient underwent several experiments to verify the specific type of agnosia.
 H.J.A. showed top half visual deficits of the entire visual field in both right and left eyes.
 Lower visual fields showed normal patterns to the stimulus.

 Through the first experiment, the patient showed that tactile presentation of an object helped H.J.A. significantly in identifying an object.
 When the object was presented only visually, the patient struggled and showed difficulty.
 Objects used were common everyday objects.
 The patient always used descriptive terminology to identify an object instead of a single word or term.
 However, H.J.A. showed an ability to copy objects and match two objects, both pictures and physical objects.

 The second experiment showed that H.J.A. was able to identify figures better when presented the silhouette.
 Other patients with integrative agnosia also tend to show this symptom.
 The patient lacks local information of the figures to support the global information, which explains the lack of confidence in naming the object.
 H.J.A. also shows trouble discriminating figures that are significant and others that are meaningless stimuli.
 This, in turn, can explain why the patient cannot distinguish overlapping figures.

 The third experiment showed that the patient was able to give important information about an object, even though, previously, could not identify the object visually.
 The memory of the patient is intact despite visual deficits.
 In the fourth and final section of experiments, the patient shows a lack of visual color knowledge, but structures of a given specific object is not impaired, as H.J.A. uses the technique of drawing from memories.
 This shows that the patient's visual perceptions and memories containing prior knowledge are not altered by integrative agnosia following the stroke.